codingjavi/Angular-Notes/README.md

-# Apm
+# Angular Notes

+These are the notes I took when I was learning Angular for my internship with Fidelity Investments.
+This is a little inventory store website where users are able to find their desired products.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.3.

+## Features
+- Users are able to show or hide images
+- There is a search bar that shows up any products with names similar to the user input

 ## Development server